-Montenegrin Ministry of Internal Affairs website for more information, including documentation required.
+Montenegrin Ministry of Internal Affairs website for more information.

 If you wish to extend your stay, apply at least 30 days before your permit expires.

 By law, you must carry a valid form of ID with you at all times, such as a driver's licence or passport.
 If you can't provide ID to local authorities, you could be fined.

 A number of Australians have experienced difficulties departing Montenegro due to lost or damaged passports.

 If your passport becomes lost or damaged, apply at the

 British Embassy in Podgorica (see

 Where to get help) for a Commonwealth emergency travel document, which will enable travel to the nearest Australian Embassy.